Family hospice leave for nursing a dying or seriously ill person

 Only a single family leave booklet will be issued and made available to all of the beneficiaries who are requesting family hospice leave.

-When the leave is actually taken, each justification of absence for family hospice leave form must be completed by affixing on the back the number of labels corresponding to the number of hours of declared family hospice leave.
+At the time the leave is taken, each 'justification of absence for family hospice leave' form must be completed by affixing the number of labels corresponding to the number of hours of declared family hospice leave on the back.

 Duration of family hospice leave